30+ Lies You Were Told as a Kid—That You Probably Still Believe

 You can’t swim for an hour after eating

-Lies.
-The story went that the body sent blood to the stomach (and away from your limbs) while it digested food and as such, your limbs would grow tired more quickly.
+False.
+The (flawed) reasoning behind this myth is that the body sent blood to the stomach (and away from your limbs) while it digested food and as such, your limbs would grow tired more quickly.
 At best you could get cramps, and at worst, as the story goes, you could drown.
 Luckily for all you avid swimmers, Mayo Clinic has confirmed that there is absolutely no scientific basis for this theory.
 Eat whatever you want and hop right back into the water!

 You lose more body heat through your head

-This rumour is why we had to wear awful hats in the winter, but it just isn't true.
-The study that this common misperception was based on had a lot of additional factors that skewed the end result, and countless follow up studies have disproven this idea over and over again.
-The real reason you "lose more body heat through your head?"
-Because in cold weather, your head is the part of you that's most likely not covered up.
+Remember your mom telling you this while bundling you up before you ventured out into a blizzard?
+The study that this common myth was based on had a lot of additional factors that skewed the end result, and countless follow-up studies have disproven this idea over and over again.
+The real reason you “lose more body heat through your head?”
+Because in cold weather, your head is the part of you that’s most likely not covered up.
 So do wear a hat.
 But also be sure to wear pants and a jacket, and all the other warm winter things.

 Learn about the coldest day in Canadian history.